searxh/career-track-frontend/README.md

 # Assignment for Frontend Engineer job applicants

+## Backend Setup

+You can run the backend application by executing:

+    docker-compose up

+You will also need to initialise the database (first time you use it or any time you want to reset it to initial state), to do so run:

+    docker-compose run --rm api npm run db:reset

+After running the above commands, the API should be accessible on http://localhost:3000/.

+## Frontend Setup

+You will need to build a docker image from the dockerfile, to do so run:

+    docker build -t job-assignment-frontend-engineer .

+You can run the frontend application by executing:

+    docker run --rm -p 8080:80 job-assignment-frontend-engineer

+After running the above commands, the frontend should be accessible on http://localhost:8080/.

+## External Tools

+* Docker
+* Git

 ## Background

 Your task is to implement a simple CRUD application.
 The application is based on [Conduit, "The mother of all demo apps"](https://github.com/gothinkster/realworld), which is a simple clone of [Medium.com](https://medium.com/).
 The demo of the application can be found at https://demo.realworld.io/.